ehsanyousefzadehasl/PCwGPGPUs/README.md

 ![Scatter Pattern](Images/scatter_communication_pattern.jpg)

 4. **Stencil**: tasks read input from a fixed neighborhood in an array.
-As a result, there are a lot of data reuse. **Each element is accesses to the number of elements of the stencil**.
-2D ann 3D Von neumann and 2D Moore stencil patterns are examples.
+As a result, there are a lot of data reuse. **Each element in a stencil is accessed to the same number of elements of that stencil**.
+2D ann 3D Von neumann and 2D Moore stencil patterns are examples for stencil.

 2D Von Neumann Stencil Pattern